LangStream/documentation/pipeline-agents/custom-agents/python-sink.md

 # Python sink

 Along with the included pre-made agents, you can provide your own custom sink agent as a Python application.
-The runtime will attempt to execute the provided class function and return its result.

 The Python application needs to follow a specific directory structure for this agent to successfully run.

 Within the “application” directory, create a directory named “python”.

-Within that directory, place the .py file with the class function that will be the entry point.
+Within that directory, place the .py file with the class that will be the entry point.

 The directory will look like this: